colxi/functyped/README.md

     return;
 }
 ```
+> Note : `Typed.validate()` is not affected by the `Typed.enabled` directive.

 ## Safe type checks
 You can test value types, to check if they match the expected type, using the `Typed.test()` method.
-No errors are thrown when testing,l instead a `Boolean` value is returned, indicating if the test was succesful or failes.
+No errors are thrown when testing, instead a `Boolean` value is returned, indicating if the test was succesfull or failed instead.

 ```
 Typed.test( values, types );